Table of Contents

 Choose PostgreSQL if you require advanced features, strict SQL standards compliance, high customizability, robust data integrity, and better handling of concurrent transactions.

-Ultimately, the “better” choice depends on your specific project requirements, preferences, and the expertise of your development team.
+In the end, the “better” option will rely on your particular project’s needs, preferences, and development team’s experience.
 Both MySQL and PostgreSQL are powerful, reliable, and widely used, so consider factors like data integrity, SQL compliance, and scalability when making your decision.